Envision-Center/CollabXR-Documentation/docs/source/modextras/playbacksystem.rst

 - `Volume`: The volume at which to play the clip for this event, which is a value between 0 and 1.
 This allows you to have different events play at different volumes if desired.

 .. note::
-    This component is not necessarily reliant on the Playback System, but is best used in context with the `Animator Cycle Part`_ To play one shot sounds during an animation.
+    This component is not necessarily reliant on the Playback System, but is best used in context with the `Animator Cycle Part`_ to play one-shot sounds during an animation.

 Material Cycle Part
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^